machinegun221b/identify-your-pet/README.md

 ### Features
 - 12 cat breeds
 - 25 dog breeds
+- 7349 total images
+  - with ~ 200 images/breed

-And model needs to learn to differentiate between these 37 categories.
+And the model needs to learn to differentiate between these 37 categories.

-So!
-What DOES this data look like?  <br>
+### So!
+What DOES this data look like?
 Turns out not everyone stores their image classification labels in the same way.  <br>
 Here we have them stored in the filenames themselves.  <br>